formkiq/formkiq-core/README.md

 ✅ Search Documents

-✅ Executing Document Stack API Calls within the API Explorer - you can use API methods directly from the console
+✅ Executing FormKiQ API Calls within the API Explorer - you can use API methods directly from the console

-The FormKiQ Stacks Console is open source and can be found on [Github](https://github.com/formkiq/formkiq-console).
+The FormKiQ Console is open source and can be found on [Github](https://github.com/formkiq/formkiq-console).

 ### Authentication

-FormKiQ Core uses [Amazon Cognito](https://aws.amazon.com/cognito/) for its default authentication and authorization for the Document Stack API and the FormKiQ Stacks Console. ([IAM](#iam) is also available for accessing the API.)
+FormKiQ Core uses [Amazon Cognito](https://aws.amazon.com/cognito/) for its default authentication and authorization for the FormKiQ API and the FormKiQ Console. ([IAM](#iam) is also available for accessing the API.)

 #### Users